Select a language:

 Call center operators will be available to take calls at (800) 281-9799.

-Individuals wishing to apply for General Relief benefits now have another option to enroll online through www.mybenefitscalwin.org.
+Individuals wishing to apply for General Relief benefits now have another option to enroll online through www.mybenefitscalwin.org(link is external).
 They may also continue to apply or check on existing case information by calling Agency’s Service Center at (800) 281-9799 or by faxing an application to (714) 825-3155.

-Previously, only Medi-Cal, CalFresh and CalWORKs benefits were accessible on www.mybenefitscalwin.org.
+Previously, only Medi-Cal, CalFresh and CalWORKs benefits were accessible on www.mybenefitscalwin.org(link is external).

 For additional information on SSA programs, please visit: ssa.ocgov.com.